Snow and ice

 - Turn off the electricity, central heating and immersion heater.
-If there is serious water damage, the electrical supply should be turned off completely and you should leave the house until a qualified electrician has inspected the electrical system and made sure it’s safe.
+If there is serious water damage, turn off the electrical supply completely and leave the house until a qualified electrician has checked the system and made sure it’s safe.
 Never touch the electricity supply if you’re standing in water.

 - Drain the water system by running all the cold and hot water taps.

 - Catch dripping water in buckets.
 If the ceiling starts to bulge slightly, pierce a few small holes in it to let the water drain through, but only if it’s safe to do so.

 - Stay out of a room if the ceiling bulges significantly, and don’t touch it.